 Conversions campaigns help you drive actions on your website, tracked by the Pinterest tag.
-Conversions campaigns can be used to target Checkout, Signup, Lead, or Add to Cart events.
-Choose what kind of conversions you’d like to drive, enter your target average CPA and budget, and we will optimize your spend accordingly.
+Conversions campaigns can be used with Checkout, Signup, Lead, or Add to Cart events.
+Choose what kind of conversions you’d like to drive, enter your target average CPA and budget, and we'll optimize your spend accordingly.

 Prepare for your Conversions campaign

-You have placed the Pinterest tag on your website and are tracking at least one of the following supported events: Checkout, Signup, Lead, or Add to Cart
+Make sure that you are tracking at least one of the following supported events: Checkout, Add to Cart, Signup or Lead

-If your campaign has stopped running, check to make sure you still meet the above requirements.
-For example, make sure the Pinterest Tag is functioning properly, your conversion volume is still above 50 per week, and your CPA goal is high enough for your ads to run.
+If your campaign has stopped running make sure the Pinterest Tag is functioning properly and your CPA goal is high enough for your ads to run.